aws-samples/generative-ai-use-cases/docs/en/DEPLOY_OPTION.md

 }
 ```

+### Enabling Voice Chat Use Case

+This is enabled when you define one or more models in `speechToSpeechModelIds`.
+For `speechToSpeechModelIds`, please refer to [Changing Amazon Bedrock Models](#change-amazon-bedrock-models).
+For default values, please refer to [packages/cdk/lib/stack-input.ts](/packages/cdk/lib/stack-input.ts).

 ### Enabling Image Generation Use Case

 This is enabled when you define one or more models in `imageGenerationModelIds`.